-- To decrease infection risk, you'll receive a daily shower followed by chlorhexadine gluconate wipes. - Wash hands or use hand sanitizer before every meal, prior to and after using the restroom and when entering or leaving your room. - Brush your teeth and/or use a mouth rinse at least the date. four times a day, typically after meals and before bed.
+- To decrease infection risk, you'll receive a daily shower followed by chlorhexidine gluconate wipes. - Wash hands or use hand sanitizer before every meal, before and after using the restroom, and when entering or leaving your room. - Brush your teeth and/or use a mouth rinse at least four times a day, typically after meals and before bed.
 This reduces infection risk. - You'll receive nurse visits every hour to deliver medications, provide treatments and perform assessments.
-You'll have a blood draw between 4-5 a.m. daily.
+You'll have a blood draw between 4 and 5 a.m. daily.